google/dawn/docs/codegen.md

 **`"native"`**, doesn't have any other key.
 This is used to define native types that can be referenced by name in other things.

 **`"typedef"`** (usually only used for gradual deprecations):
- - `"name"`: the name of the things this is a typedef for.
+ - `"type"`: the name of the things this is a typedef for.

 **`"enum"`** an `uint32_t`-based enum value.
  - `"values"` an array of enum values.
 Each value is a dictionary containing: